 Water heater (1)

-Additionally, if you live in a rural area and the following assets apply to you, you may exempt them as well:
+Additionally, if you live in a rural area, you may exempt the following as well:

 Bottled gas (up to 500 gallons)